 Short-term peak fluctuations in demand for natural gas are balanced by the supplies from the Mogilno gas storage facility, where gas is stored in worked-out caverns.
-The capacities of the Wierzchowice, Husów, Strachocina, Swarzów and Brzeźnica underground gas storage facilities are used to minimise the effect of changes in demand for natural gas in the summer and winter seasons, to meet the obligations under the take-or-pay import contracts, to ensure the continuity and security of natural gas supplies and to meet the obligations under agreements providing for the delivery of natural gas to customers' premises.
+The capacities of the Wierzchowice, Husów, Strachocina, Swarzów and Brzeźnica underground gas storage facilities are used to minimise the effect of changes in demand for natural gas in the summer and winter seasons, to meet the obligations under the take-or-pay import contracts, to ensure the continuity and security of natural gas to customers' premises.